jarmo/candalf/README.md

 ## Dependencies

-To use Candalf to cast spells to a clean system, the following requirements need to be met:
+To use Candalf to cast spells to a clean **remote** system, the following requirements need to be met:

 * System should be running a **supported** OS;
 * SSH server should be running on port **22** and it should be accessible from your machine;
-* Logging in with **root password** over SSH should be allowed and enabled;
+* Logging in with **root password** over SSH should be allowed and enabled.
-* `rsync` needs to be installed on the current system (it will be installed automatically on the remote system when needed);
-* `bash` needs to be installed on the current system.

-When SSH server is running on a non-standard port already and/or password login is disabled then it is still possible to use Candalf, but some extra steps are needed.
+When SSH server is running on a non-standard port already and/or password login is disabled then it is still possible to use Candalf, but some extra configuration steps are needed.
 See more in [Installation](#installation) section.

+To use Candalf to cast spells to a **local** system, the following requirements need to be met:
+* System should be running a **supported** OS;
+  - On **macOS** [Homebrew](https://brew.sh) needs to be installed.

 ## Installation